 sudo nano /etc/fstab

-and add the following line to the end of the file.
+- Add the following line to the end of the file:

 sudo mkdir /media/home

 You should see a “home” folder in the Media directory.